Bud Luckey: Other works

 Luckey designed and illustrated more than 100 children's books containing his characters, including the Golden Book Mater and the Ghostlight, which featured the Cars character Mater.

 He was featured in the 2011 film Winnie the Pooh as the voice of Eeyore.

-Personal life
+Personal life and death

 Luckey was the father of animator/director/producer Andy Luckey, best known as a producer of the animated Teenage Mutant Ninja Turtles.

-Death

-On February 24, 2018, Luckey died at his home in Newtown, Connecticut of a stroke at the age of 83.
+On February 24, 2018, Luckey died at his home in Newtown, Connecticut from a stroke at the age of 83.
 Incredibles 2 was released posthumously and dedicated to his memory with Jonathan Banks taking over his voice role as Rick Dicker.